Pika

 Pika's goals

-To address these problems, we aimed to equip comfort consultants with a presentation building tool that helped salespeople differentiate the kitchen-table selling experience.
+To address these comfort consultants' problems, we equipped them with a presentation building tool that helped them differentiate the kitchen-table selling experience.
 Product goals were to

 ServicePitch features